jameswettenhall/pyupdater-wx-demo/docs/source/overview.rst

-To build and sign frozen versions of the demo (:code:`PyUpdaterWxDemo.exe` versions 0.0.1 and 0.0.2), we will use :code:`pyupdater build` and :code:`pyupdater pkg`, but first we need to initialize the PyUpdater configuration for our repository and create a "keypack" (for signing packages) and import the keypack into our PyUpdater configuration.
+To build and sign frozen versions of the demo (:code:`PyUpdaterWxDemo.exe` versions 0.0.1 and 0.0.2), we will use :code:`pyupdater build` and :code:`pyupdater pkg`, but first we need to initialize the PyUpdater configuration for our repository and create a :code:`keypack.pyu` (for signing packages) and import the keypack into our PyUpdater configuration.

 We will run :code:`pyupdater init` from within the :code:`pyupdater-wx-demo/`